 If you have a few small lumps of flour left, that is alright because it will bake just fine.

 Get Ready To Bake The Pumpkin Bars

-Lightly spray the baking sheet with cooking oil spray.
-Then pour the batter into the pan.
+Lightly spray the baking dish with cooking oil spray.
+Then pour the pumpkin bar batter into the prepared pan.